Dmum303/bank_tech_test_ruby/README.md

 - store date of trans
 - have amount to 2 decimal places
 - have if deposit or withdrawl
-- trow an error if incorrect data type added
+- throw an error if incorrect data type added

                 input         | output
                 ------------- | -------------